NASA-AMMOS/common-workflow-service/README.md

 While documentation is still in the works, please feel free to [open an issue](https://github.com/NASA-AMMOS/commoan-workflow-service/issues/new/choose) with your inquiry.

 See the [wiki](https://github.com/NASA-AMMOS/common-workflow-service/wiki) for more information.

 # Installation

 ## Prerequisites

+- [**Docker**](https://docs.docker.com/get-docker/): Used to run external Elasticsearch, and create and configure mariaDB database container
-  - Mariadb or mysql database set up on either your local machine or a remote host.
+- MariaDB or MySQL database set up on either your local machine or a remote host.
 You will also need to create the following:
     - A database for CWS to use. `cws_dev` is a good default.
     - A database user with full access to the above database.
-  - [ITerm2](https://iterm2.com/): Currently these build scripts include commands to open new terminal windows using ITerm2, so they are best run from that terminal.
+- [**ITerm2**](https://iterm2.com/): Currently these build scripts include commands to open new terminal windows using ITerm2, so they are best run from that terminal.
 - **Logstash 7.9+**: You will need to place the logstash 7.9.0 zip in `install/logging/`.
 This is a temporary workaround while we clean up our installation process.
 You can find the zip download [here](https://www.elastic.co/downloads/past-releases/logstash-7-9-0).
 - **Elasticsearch 7.9+**: CWS requires an externally-configured elasticsearch cluster to be set up.
-You can use elasticsearch with or without authentication.
-Please note that CWS currently only supports basic HTTP authentication.
+You can use an SSL Secure Elasticsearch with or without authentication, or an Insecure HTTP Elasticsearch.
+In Please note that CWS currently only supports basic HTTP authentication.
+    - The "Elasticsearch Setup" instruction below provides a Contained Dockerized way of running Elasticsearch.
+This serves as an alternative to installing Elasticsearch.
 - Tomcat **keystore and truststore files** (needed for CWS web console to work properly):
     - You will need to add your own Tomcat keystore file to this path: `install/.keystore`
     - You will need to add your own truststore file to this path: `install/tomcat_lib/cws_truststore.jks`
     - See: https://tomcat.apache.org/tomcat-9.0-doc/ssl-howto.html

-#### Development Environment Configuration
+### **Development Environment Configuration**

+### _MariaDB Setup_

-##### Generate mariaDB Docker Container and Create Database Instance for CWS:
+Generate mariaDB Docker Container and Create Database Instance for CWS:
 ```
-docker run -d -p 3306:3306 -e MYSQL_DATABASE=__DB_NAME__ -e MYSQL_ROOT_PASSWORD=__ROOT_PW__ -e TZ=America/Los_Angeles --name mdb103 mariadb:1
+docker run -d -p 3306:3306 -e MYSQL_DATABASE=__DB_NAME__ -e MYSQL_ROOT_PASSWORD=__ROOT_PW__ -e TZ=America/Los_Angeles --name mdb103 mariadb:10.3
 ```

 `__DB_NAME__` and `__ROOT_PW__` must match parameters set in script file: `<personal-dev>.sh`

-##### Directly access mariaDB with:
+Directly access mariaDB with:

 ```
 mysql -h 127.0.0.1 -u root -p